 TaskForce detects hidden areas on the drive set via Host Protected Area (HPA) or Device Overlay Configuration (DCO) and can automatically recover/remove them.
 To avoid change the state of the drive, HPA or DCO reset until power cycle option is available with software version 2018.2.Automatic ATA password recovery and removal

-TaskForce can recover and/or remove unknown ATA passwords (the feature will be delivered with 2018.2 version of the software).
+TaskForce can recover and/or remove unknown ATA passwords (the feature will be delivered within a firmware update).
 For most hard drives the unlocking process is fully automated.
 Some hard drives (for example, latest 2.5-inch Hitachi hard drives) require a degree of manual interference.
 Operator can choose whether to display the password or just remove it and unlock the drive.
 Both security levels (High or Maximum) are supported.

 To ensure efficient imaging of both good and damaged drives, TaskForce is equipped with a sophisticated and powerful imaging module that creates a bit-to-bit copy of the evidence.
 Based on the diagnostics report, image drives with default settings or adjust them, should the media be damaged and require special treatment.